Foam erupts out of the flask like real lava!

-Prepare the solution of anthocyanin, a natural dye.
+Prepare a solution of anthocyanin, a natural dye.

-Prepare the dry reagent mixture, which will act as a source of carbon dioxide.
+Prepare a dry reagent mixture, which will act as a source of carbon dioxide.

-Add the liquid soap, which will later foam up the mixture.
+Add some liquid soap, which will later cause the mixture to foam.

 Pour the dye solution into the dry reagent mixture to initiate the process.